cgytrus/CatsAreOnline/README.md

 - server list?
 - permission system?
 - server commands without having to open the client and join the server (aka server console)
-- ice size sync
-- fix a bug where the ice sprite doesn't go away???? huh??
+- fix a bug where the ice sprite doesn't go away sometimes???? huh??